All hail hellebores

 Uprooted Magnolia

 I'm Leah, a freelance Photographer born and raised in Macon, GA, USA.
-I spent 8 years in the wild west and this is my photo journal on life, love, and the spirit of Wyoming.
+I spent almost 9 years in the wild west and this was my photo journal on life, love, and the spirit of Wyoming.
+Now I'm re-rooted in Georgia.
 Welcome to Uprooted Magnolia.

 Garden Variety